MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-quiet-times.md

 - One time for every day from 6:00 PM to midnight
 - One time from midnight to 8:00 AM

-Do not setup quiet times that result in more than three consecutive days.
+Don't set up quiet times that result in more than three consecutive days.
 This may cause the message queue to excessively back-up and messages won't get delivered.

 > [!div class="mx-imgBorder"]
 > ![Quiet times configured for overnight screenshot.](media/real-time-marketing-quiet-times-overnight.png "Quiet times configured for overnight screenshot")